antononcube/SystemModeling/Projects/Coronavirus-propagation-dynamics/Documents/Making-Graphs-over-System-Dynamics-Models.md

 (*{EP, IP, RP, SP, TP}*)
 ```

-Also, the function ModelDependencyGraph takes all options of Graph:
+Also, the function `ModelDependencyGraph` takes all options of `Graph`:

 ```mathematica
 ModelDependencyGraph[lsEqs, Automatic, t,